Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/samples/Sample4_ExportAndImport.md

 This sample demonstrates how to export and import Question Answering projects.
 To get started, you'll need to create a Question Answering service endpoint and an API key.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/README.md) for links and instructions.

-To export, import or perform any other authoring actions for Question Answering projects, you need to first create a `QuestionAnsweringProjectsClient` using an endpoint and API key.
+To export, import, or perform any other authoring actions for Question Answering projects, you need to first create a `QuestionAnsweringProjectsClient` using an endpoint and API key.
 These can be stored in an environment variable, configuration setting, or any way that works for your application.

 ```C# Snippet:QuestionAnsweringProjectsClient_Create
 Uri endpoint = new Uri("https://myaccount.api.cognitive.microsoft.com");